Nikon CLS Commander Wireless Remote AWL Flash Tips and How To

 Same as at left, except the Nikon SG-3IR IR Panel is flipped down to cover the internal flash.
 The panel blocks the visible light, but it still passes the infrared commands.
 The trigger reflects from the mirror, and still triggers the remote.
 It is IR now, and the subject no longer sees the visible light from commands.

 Same as above, just with the Remote SB-800 turned off so we see only the commander.
 Same f/8 exposure, and no IR panel was used.
 This is the magnitude of the Commander "Everybody fire NOW!" trigger.
-It is not very strong, not enough to contribute any light into the black picture, but it might cause a visible reflection in a close shiny thing (Note this picture shows the reflection in a VERY shiny object, the mirror).
+It is not very strong, not enough to contribute any light into the black picture, normally no big deal at all, however it might cause a visible reflection in a close shiny thing (Note this picture shows the reflection in a VERY shiny object, the mirror).
 The subject (camera and me) is 6 feet from the flash.
 Even the white card on mirror at 3 feet is not visible, but there is a slight hint of the chrome tripod leg at bottom.

 Same as above, with Infrared panel covering the internal flash, and Remote SB-800 is turned off.
-Only the slightest tiny hint of seeing the flash now, in a very black picture.
+At f/8, only the slightest tiny hint of seeing the flash now, in a very black picture.

-When I checked this, the IR panel reduced the D300 commander range to about 2/3 (from 120 feet to 77 feet, direct best case).
+When I checked this, the IR panel reduced the D300 commander range by about 1/3 (from 120 feet to 77 feet, best direct case).
 That may still be slightly more than range of a SU-800 (which has a similar built-in IR shield).

 Same as above, but f/2.8 (opened 3 stops).
 No IR panel, and the Remote SB-800 is turned off.
 More effect is visible at f/2.8, it can contribute a bit now, enough that close and shiny stuff can be a concern.
-We would not consider f/2.8 for macro, but if actually photographing this stuff at f/2.8, surely the real flash then would largely hide most of this.
+We would not consider f/2.8 for macro, but the flash would be much closer then.
+If actually photographing this stuff at f/2.8, surely the real flash would be much stronger (none here), and would largely hide most of this.
 The illumination is typically insignificant, but the trigger can make a visible catch light in shiny close things, including another catch light in your subject's eyes, when close.

 Same as above, but f/2.8.
 The SG-3IR infrared panel is covering the flash.
 The IR panel has these slits in it, and there is a flash back there behind it, which we are taking a picture of.
 The sideways spill behind the panel is what is illuminating the finger.
 There is that tiny bright spot on tripod, but otherwise, this picture looks black.
 Even macro distances (surely at stopped down aperture for depth of field) should see little problem.

 For reference, at f/8 again, the internal flash is enabled to TTL mode here (into a mirror is not always wise).
+TTL metering of course says "Wow that is a lot of light" and reduces the internal TTL flash tremendously.
+The real flash magnitude is much different, significant fill light contribution on close things.
 The remote SB-800 is also on, and no IR panel used of course.
-The real flash magnitude is much different, significant fill light contribution on close things.
-The mirror is making visible shadows, behind tripod and camera strap, even a shadow of the remote flash body on the far wall (about 15 feet from the mirror).
+The mirror is making visible direct flash shadows, behind tripod and camera strap, adding substantial fill on the body of the remote flash, and even a shadow of the remote flash body on the far wall (about 15 feet from the mirror).
 So the "- -" mode definitely sets the internal flash OFF in the previous frames, for no contribution.

 This is instead the pink orchid above, its same f/11 exposure at only two feet, with no IR panel used, with only the Commander, otherwise the main flashes are turned off.
 The orchid is not very shiny.